 National Blood Sector Research and Development Pilot

-In September 2015 the NBA received approval from funding governments to implement a Pilot for funding of research and development activities in the blood sector.
+In September 2015 the NBA received approval from funding governments to offer two grant rounds under a blood sector research and development pilot.

-The Pilot funds a limited number of projects or activities which have been assessed as likely to produce valuable research outcomes in identified key priority areas.
+The Pilot funded a limited number of projects which were assessed as likely to produce valuable research outcomes in identified key priority areas.
 In addition, information gathered from the funded research will be used to inform consideration by governments of the viability and potential value of further blood sector specific research and development funding.

-The Pilot has been targeted at the following topics, where the priority for research has been identified by pre-existing strategic programs of the NBA and governments in the blood sector:
+The Pilot targeted topics prioritised for research by pre-existing strategic programs of the NBA and governments in the blood sector:

 - patient blood management evidence gaps, as identified in each module of the PBM Guidelines